 It has been a while since I was in college.
 I’m in that weird age range where I’m sometimes considered an old millennial and other times a young member of generation X. I grew up in the dial-up generation where America Online (AOL) was king.
 My eBay account was created pre-2000 and I played online poker on sites such as Full Tilt and Party Poker.
-I was the in last graduating college class year before Facebook became mainstream around 2005 and my MySpace profile was all kinds of awesome (not really).
+I was in my last class of grad school before Facebook became mainstream around 2005 and my MySpace profile was all kinds of awesome (not really).

-I played baseball in college, which was like a full time job.
+In college, I found myself trying to find ways to make extra money since I didn’t have the flexibility to work a more traditional job.
+I played baseball in college, which in itself was like a full time gig.
 We had 6:30 am weight lifting sessions three times per week, a full day of classes, baseball practices or games, and then homework.
 It was a great experience that I wouldn’t trade for anything, but finding a normal college job was challenging.
 My parents helped pay my rent, but I was on my own for spending money.
-To my parent’s credit, they would have helped me more financially but I wanted to take care of myself as much as possible.

 My College Side Hustles

-One way I made a extra money was by playing online poker.
-I wasn’t the best poker player, though was decent enough to where I made a single $30 deposit and was able to pull out a few hundred dollars every couple months without ever having to make another deposit.
+One way I made extra money was by playing online poker.
+I wasn’t the best poker player, but I was decent enough to profit a few hundred dollars a month.
 My winnings were consistent in low dollar tournaments.
 Playing at higher stakes never ended up being profitable.
-Thankfully, I ended up making my final withdrawal the week before Full Tilt poker accounts were frozen.
-I narrowly missed having several hundred dollars inaccessible for months or years.
+Thankfully, I ended up making my final withdrawal the week before many poker sites in the US were frozen.
+I narrowly missed having several hundred dollars inaccessible for months or maybe even years.

-My other side hustle was reselling items on eBay.
+My other side hustle was reselling items on eBay via garage sale flipping.
 This is where I made most of my side hustle money in college.
 I hear a lot of people talking about retail arbitrage these days.
 Retail arbitrage is where an individual purchases an item at a low cost, usually from a retail store, and immediately checks a site like Amazon or eBay to determine if it can be resold at a higher price.
-This is basically what I did on eBay, except I did this before smartphones.
+This is basically what I did on eBay, except I did this before the era of the smartphone.

-My niche was garage sales and dollar stores.
-Since I couldn’t immediately look up an item on my smartphone, I ended up wasting a lot of money on junk from garage sales that had no resale value.
+My niche was primarily garage sales although I also found some great items at dollar stores.
+Since I couldn’t immediately look up an item on a smartphone, I ended up wasting a lot of money on junk from garage sales that had no resale value.
 These losses became less frequent as I gained experience in my specialty areas.

 Most of my dollar store and garage sale purchases were smaller wins.
 VHS videos purchased for $1 would often resell for $8 to $10 on eBay.
 At garage sales, I usually did well with items such as video games, board games, VHS/DVDs, athletic equipment, and sports memorabilia.
 I once came across a copy of a rare Super Nintendo game called Mega Man X3.
 The game was purchased for $5 and resold on eBay for $200.

-I will still occasionally get the family up early on a Saturday morning and go to garage sales.
-My wife buys books for her classroom, my three year old buys a few toys, and I keep an eye out for items that I can resell on eBay.
+I still occasionally get the family up early on a Saturday morning and go to garage sales.
+My wife buys books for her classroom, my four-year-old buys a few toys, and I keep an eye out for items that I can resell on eBay.
+With the new baby it was tough to get out there this past year, but we hope to go to more garage sales this summer.

-Pick a few specialty areas and get to know them well
+1) Pick a few specialty areas and get to know them well.

 Finding great deals at garage sales is all about volume.
 You need to be able to move quickly from house to house.
 Once you have experience, as soon as you walk up to a garage sale you’ll know if it is a dud or potential gold mine.